Cruise Ship Accident Claims

 If your claim isn’t taken to the Admiralty Division of the High Court within this period, it will be time-barred.
 That means you can’t make a claim.

-Under the Athens Convention, you can claim compensation for an injury or illness from your country of residence, providing you booked the cruise there, regardless of where the cruise ship was at the time you became ill.
+Under the Athens Convention, you can claim compensation for an injury from your country of residence, providing you booked the cruise there, regardless of where the cruise ship was at the time of the incident, but only if your cruise was booked as part of a package holiday.

-So if you booked your cruise ship holiday in the UK, sailed from Spain and became ill whilst at sea near Morocco, you could still make a claim through a British Holiday Claims Solicitor in a UK Court.
+So if you booked your cruise ship holiday in the UK, sailed from Spain, and were injured whilst at sea near Morocco, you could still make a claim through a British Holiday Claims Solicitor in a UK Court.

-Having an accident or getting sick on a cruise can be very upsetting, especially if it spoils part or all of your trip.
+Having an accident on a cruise can be very upsetting, especially if it spoils part or all of your trip.

 Our Holiday Claims Solicitors have dealt with many cruise ship compensation claims.
 We’ll work flexibly with you to help you get the compensation you’re entitled to.